KRnils/BattleshipsCLI/README.md

 - [VS Code](https://code.visualstudio.com/) The IDE I used for 100% of code writing and majority of README writing.
 - [http://ecotrust-canada.github.io/markdown-toc](http://ecotrust-canada.github.io/markdown-toc) table of contents generated with markdown-toc
-- [https://whimsical.com/](https://whimsical.com/) For the flowchart, really easy to use flowchart tool.
+- I used [https://whimsical.com/](https://whimsical.com/) for the flowchart, really easy to use flowchart (and other things) tool.
-# WIP!
+- Microsofts [Flake8 linter VSCode Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.flake8) was used throughout development to ensure PEP8 compliance.